Network Security Threats

 Man-in-the-Middle (MiTM) Attacks on Network Printers

-Issue: Man-in-the-Middle (MiTM) attacks pose significant threats in network security by intercepting and altering communications between devices, such as modifying data sent to network printers.
+Threats in network security such as Man-in-the-Middle (MiTM) attacks pose significant risks by intercepting and altering communications between devices, such as modifying data sent to network printers.
 Such attacks undermine application security and can lead to unauthorized document changes, resulting in financial discrepancies, misinformation, and legal complications.

 Impact: These attacks can lead to the unauthorized alteration of printed documents.
 Potentially causing misinformation (i.e., altered IBAN codes), financial discrepancies, and legal issues, further escalating network security threats.